docker/compose-on-kubernetes/docs/mapping.md

 and
 _ClusterIP_ services.

-**Note**: For clusters that do not have a LoadBalancer, the controller can be run with `--default-service-type=NodePort`.
-This way, a NodePort service is created instead of a LoadBalancer service, with the published port being used as the node port.
-This impose the published port to be within the configured NodePort range.
+**Note**: For clusters that do not have a _LoadBalancer_, the controller can be run with `--default-service-type=NodePort`.
+This way, a _NodePort_ service is created instead of a _LoadBalancer_ service, with the published port being used as the node port.
+This requires that the published port to be within the configured _NodePort_ range.

-If only a target port is specified then a NodePort is created with a random port.
+If only a target port is specified then a _NodePort_ is created with a random port.